Expert dental care in Thailand, coordinated for you

 • Best for: zirconia for premium durability; acrylic for budget-conscious patients

-All-on-4 Recovery Timeline (Thailand)
+All-on-4 Recovery Timeline

 Days 1–3

 Facial swelling peaks around day two, concentrated along the jaw.
 Prescribed painkillers, antibiotics, and anti-inflammatory medication manage symptoms.
-Eat liquids and very soft foods only — smoothies, yoghurt, soup.
+Eat liquids and very soft foods only, smoothies, yoghurt, soup.
 Keep your head elevated when resting and apply ice packs regularly.

 Days 4–7